How to Diffuse Arguments With Your Spouse

-One of the best things, and sometimes the worse thing, about people is that we are all created uniquely different with our own thoughts, opinions, corks, personality, gifting’s etc. In fact it’s often those differences that bring two people together.
-You know the saying “opposites attract,” it so often rings true when two people come together, bond and end up getting married.
+One of the best things, and sometimes the worse thing, about people, is that we are all created uniquely different with our own thoughts, opinions, corks, personalities, gifting, etc. In fact, it’s often those differences that bring two people together.
+You know the saying “opposites attract,” it so often rings true when two people come together, bond, and end up getting married.
 The positive to that statement is that what you may be lacking your spouse may excel in, creating a sweet balance in your relationship.
 The negative is that you may step on each other’s toes a few times before figuring out the steps to your lifelong dance.

 Arguing!
 Yelling!
 Fighting!
-These are terms seen, in a relationship, as things to avoid at all cost.
-If a relationship succumbs to having conflict then it must be a sign that its in trouble and no longer “perfect”.
-However research suggests that conflict and arguing actually aids in understanding and being aware of another person’s perspective.
+These are terms seen, in a relationship, as things to avoid at all costs.
+If a relationship succumbs to conflict then it must be a sign that it’s in trouble and no longer “perfect”.
+However, research suggests that conflict and arguing actually aid in understanding and being aware of another person’s perspective.
 An argument can be very beneficial to a relationship’s health because it can bring to light topics that we value and are very important to us.
 Mind blown!
 Right?
-So maybe instead of calling it an argument or conflict the new name should be “growth opportunity.”
+So maybe instead of calling it an argument or conflict, the new name should be “growth opportunity.”

 The moment we have a perspective change when arguing with our spouse is when that growth can occur and our relationship will be better for it.
 You see it’s not about needing to argue more to better your marriage it’s learning how to diffuse what society would call an “argument” and learn to fully listen and hear the person’s perspective of your spouse.
 If you and your spouse can learn to deal with conflict and arguments well then it is no longer a “fight” but rather a growth opportunity.
 So, even though it’s not easy to be wrong or not have everything go your way, your spouse is worth it.
 Your spouse is worth learning how to diffuse a conflict so that growth can happen.
 Here are a few ideas on how to do just that: